cameronneylon/barcelona-declaration-website/content/resources.md

 ### We signed...

-Images for adapation for signatories of the Barcelona Declaration
+Images for adapation by signatories of the Barcelona Declaration

 {{< rawhtml >}}
 <table>